 Being made redundant by your employer can be shocking and upsetting.
 This is especially true if you’ve been with the company for quite some time.
 There’s nothing more frustrating than leaving a job, a lifestyle, and a routine that you’ve gotten used to and grown to love.

 But while this news is indeed hard to take, especially in these trying times, it’s essential to note that there are things that you (and your employer) can do to make things a bit easier.
-It’s a good idea to consult a redundancy planner for some expert advice, and when it comes to searching for a new job, there are some options available to you as well.
+It’s a good idea to seek out professional redundancy planning services for some expert advice, and when it comes to searching for a new job, there are some options available to you as well.

 To help you transition to the next chapter in your life, your employer should allow you to have time off for job interviews during your redundancy notice period.
 Companies are required to give you a chance to attend interviews and look for possible new employment without having to worry about their pay.